 | | | | | f_ r ≤ 0.500: false {false=45, true=11}

+Save in Notes for Future Pub to Conference/Journal

 Feedback on your writing:

 The foremost process before carrying out task of data analytics and information mining is to prepare the data into the format such that its processing is computationally efficient and free from noisy data.
 The Minirobocode uses “r” for both red and right.
 This leads to ambiguity in the dataset.
 Correction can be done as red block is always followed by ‘{‘ while right is not.
 But carrying out such task would be very time consuming and computationally inefficient.
 Vanek thesis recommends to remove the following ambiguity by changing the settings of the MiniRobo code.